Are Dachshunds Still Used for Hunting?

 Wire-Hair and Long-Hair Dachshunds:

-Since the dachshunds were lower to the ground, the short hair doxies tended to get more scratched up by the sharp prickers and branches while hunting in the wooded areas.
-Hunters introduced the wire-hair and long-hair dachshunds to keep their skin more protected from the debris of the forest floor.
+Since Dachshunds are lower to the ground, the short hair doxies tended to get more scratched up by the sharp prickers and branches while hunting in the wooded areas.

 Why Are Dachshunds Good Hunters?